 Cohort – A specific group of students established for tracking purposes.

 Cohort year – The year that a cohort of students begins attending college.

 Completer – A student who receives a degree, diploma, certificate, or other formal award.
 In order to be considered a completer, the degree/award must actually be conferred.

 Concurrent Enrollment - A program (Known at TC3 as CollegeNow) through which high school students may enroll in college courses while still enrolled in high school.
 Students are not required to apply for admission to the college in order to participate.

 Degrees – An award conferred by a college, university, or other post- secondary education institution as official recognition for the successful completion of a program of studies.
 Tompkins Cortland Community College offers associate degrees and certificates in 38 program areas.

-Distance Education – Education that uses one or more technologies to deliver instruction to students who are separated from the instructor and to support regular and substantive interaction between the students and the instructor synchronously or asynchronously.
+Distance education program - A program for which all the required coursework for program completion is able to be completed using one or more technologies to deliver instruction to students who are separated from the instructor and to support regular and substantive interaction between the students and the instructor synchronously or asynchronously.

-Fall cohort – The group of students entering in the fall term established for tracking purposes.
-For the Graduation Rates component, this includes all students who enter an institution as full-time, first-time degree or certificate-seeking undergraduate students during the fall term of a given year.
+Fall cohort – The group of students who enter an institution as full-time, first-time degree or certificate-seeking undergraduate students during the fall term of a given year.